best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * screen readers may not recognise them
 * users with low vision may not be able to see them

-Therefore, if you use symbols to signify notes it may lead to a fail of [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+Therefore, if you use symbols to signify notes it may lead to a fail of accessibility [guideline 1 perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 Similar arguments can also be made for the use of superscript.
 So we also advise against using this.